Just make a mark and see where it takes youPeter H. Reynolds

 International Dot Day is staged to encourage people of all ages to harness their creativity.
 The inspiration behind the event is the children’s book The Dot by Peter H. Reynolds.
-It relates the tale of a teacher who challenges one of his female pupils to take courage in her abilities and from a dot on a page the youngster goes on to make her mark.
+The story behind this book relates the tale of a teacher who challenges one of his female pupils, Vashti (who thinks she cannot draw), to take courage in her abilities.
+As the story progresses, from a simple dot on a page, the youngster goes on to make her mark.

 Published in 2003 by Candlewick Press in the United States, The Dot has now been translated into at least twenty languages and read by delighted children and adults in various countries all over the world.